LexGrishin/Severstal_docker_instruction/README.md

 **How to test your Docker image:**
 1. To test your Docker container with GPU usage you should install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) first.
 2. Put test images to some path *your_test_images_path*.
-3. To run your Docker container replace *your_test_images_path* with path to some test images, *your_submission_path* with path where *submission.csv* to be saved and run one of following commands:
+3. To run Docker container from your Docker image use one of the following commands.
+Replace *your_test_images_path* with path to some test images, *your_submission_path* with path where *submission.csv* to be saved and *your_docker_image_name* with the name you chose for your Docker image.
     - *To test container on GPU*:
     ```bash
     $ sudo docker run -e MODEL_RUN_DEVICE='cuda:0' -it --gpus all -v your_test_images_path:/usr/src/app/test_images -v your_submission_path:/usr/src/app/temp your_docker_image_name